riverrun/branglecrypt/README.md

 * Branglecrypt is secure and easy to use.
 * None of the NIFs run for a long time.
-* There are also functions for generating random passwords and validating passwords for password strength.
+* There are also functions for generating random passwords and checking passwords for password strength.

 ## Usage